MrEgor4k45/grow_a_garden/README.md

         price: "Price (optional)",
         give: "What are you giving?",
         want: "What do you want in return?",
-        register: "Register",
-        signIn: "Sign In",
-        alreadyAccount: "Already have an account?",
-        noAccount: "Don't have an account?",
         signInWithGoogle: "Sign in with Google",
         signOut: "Sign Out",
-        emailPlaceholder: "Email",
-        passwordPlaceholder: "Password",
-        pleaseEnterEmailPassword: "Please enter email and password.",
-        registrationSuccess: "Registration successful!
-You can now sign in.",
-        signedInSuccess: "Signed in successfully!",
       },
     };